-Although there may be hundreds of factors why your Canada home’s central air conditioner may need to be repaired, there are a few reasons that are most common.
-Knowing what they are may create some personal understanding what a technician means when they address the routes for fixing the problem.
+Although there may be hundreds of factors why your Canada home’s central air conditioner may need to be serviced, there are a few reasons that are quite common.
+Identifying them may help you to understand what a technician means when they outline the routes for fixing the problem.
 Here are the top 5 list of problems that may result in a system’s failure.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Faulty AC wiring

-Bad, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
+Bad, haphazard or uncertified A/C wiring is unsafe and a probable fire hazard.
 Bad wiring may stop the system from getting power or can trip the circuit breaker.

 Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system.
-Low refrigerant usually will suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that insinuates there is a leak.
+Low refrigerant may indicate a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
 All refrigerant leaks should be found and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+For news about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not functioning